mtymek/MiniUrl/README.md

 http://mateusztymek.pl/lorem-ipsum-dolor
 ```

-Typically you will want to wrap `SimpleApi` into another middleware that will authorize your users.
+Typically, you will want to wrap `SimpleApi` into another middleware that authorizes your users.

 See `examples` directory for working code.